image357/BoundedFromBelow/README.md

 3) Resultants (Macaulay2 package)

-   Some distributions of Macaulay2 don't contain all optional package.
+   Some distributions of Macaulay2 don't contain all optional packages.
-   You can test for the package Resultants by calling the M2 interpreter and loading the package.
+   You can test for the package `Resultants` by calling the M2 interpreter and loading the package.
    ```bash
    > M2
    Macaulay2, version 1.6